dylan-lang/dylan-playground/README.md

   $ certbot certonly --nginx
   ```

+  The cert should be renewed automatically due to a systemctl timer.
+See
-  (To renew the certificate, every 90 days, stop the playground web server and
+  `systemctl list-timers`.
+To renew the certificate manually, stop the
-  run `certbot renew --standalone`.)
+  playground web server and run `certbot renew --standalone`.

 * Create new nginx config and restart nginx:
   ```